cameronabrams/psfgen/5ggr/README.md

 $PSFGEN_BASEDIR/5ggr/do_sucr.sh -cs 0.2 -psfgen_args -nopd1
 ```

+Note that this is a specific system-build script that uses only 5ggr.pdb as input, and will download that if needed.
-The value after the `-cs` switch is the concentration of sucrose in Molar.
+The value after the `-cs` switch is the concentration of sucrose in molar.
 The number of sucrose molecules is computed to achieve this concentration in the non-protein-occupied volume.

-Note that this requires `packmol` to be in your path.
+`do_sucr.sh` requires `packmol` to be in your path.
+It uses a template for the sucrose molecule generated in the `$PSFGEN_BASEDIR/sucr` directory, hard-coded into the packmol script.

 Similar tools for other exipients are forthcoming.

 2018, Cameron F Abrams